-Ileen DeVault is Professor of Labor History at Cornell University’s ILR School in Ithaca, NY, where she teaches classes on labor and working-class history.
-She is also one of the co-chairs of the Equity at Work Initiative of The Worker Institute at Cornell, as well as a member of The Worker Institute Executive Committee.
-She is the author of "Sons and Daughters of Labor" and "United Apart: Gender and the Rise of Craft Unionism," as well as articles.
-Her current research is on issues involving the impact of workers’ family status on their workplace experiences between 1880 and 1930.
+Ileen DeVault is Professor of Labor History at Cornell University’s ILR School in Ithaca, NY.
+She teaches classes on labor and working-class history.
+She is the author of two books, "Sons and Daughters of Labor" and "United Apart: Gender and the Rise of Craft Unionism," as well as many articles.
+Her current research involves examining the impact of workers’ family status on their workplace and union experiences between 1880 and 1930 and in the present.
+As part of this, she is working on a book manuscript which illustrates the complex ways in which the meanings of "family" changed as capital and workers came together in the logging industry of the Pacific Northwest.

 My overall research focus is on the interactions among gender, family, workplace, and community in US history.
-I look at the many manifestations of "family" and their impact for different groups of workers between 1880 and 1930, as well as in present.
+I look at the many manifestations of "family" and their impact for different groups of workers between 1880 and 1930, as well as in the present.
+I am currently working on a book on the logging industry in the Pacific Northwest from the 1910s through the 1930s.

 - Ileen DeVault.
 1990.
 Sons and Daughters of Labor: Class and Clerical Work in Turn-of-the-Century Pittsburgh.
-Ithaca NY: Cornell University Press, 1990.
+Ithaca NY, United States: Cornell University Press, 1990.

 - Ileen DeVault.
 1998.
 'To Sit Among Men': Skill, Gender, and Craft Unionism in the Early American Federation of Labor. in Labor Histories: Class, Politics, and the Working-Class Experience.
 University of Illinois Press, 1998.
 Eric Arnesen, Julia Greene, Bruce Laurie.

 - Ileen DeVault.
 1991.
 'Give the Boys a Trade': Gender and Job Choice in the 1890s. in Work Engendered: Toward a New History of American Labor.
-Ithaca NY: Cornell University Press, 1991.
+Ithaca NY, United States: Cornell University Press, 1991.
 Ava Baron.

 - Ileen DeVault.
 2013.
 Craft Unions. in Sociology of Work.
 Sage Reference, 2013.
 VIcki Smith and J. Geoffrey Golson.